Rajputana Agency: Subdivisions and (e)states

-The small British province of Ajmer-Merwara was also included within the geographical area of Rajputana, but that was under direct British rule.
+The small British province of Ajmer-Merwara was also included within the geographical area of Rajputana, but that was under direct British rule except kekri.

 Population and dynasties

 All of the princely states had Hindu rulers, except Tonk, which had a Muslim ruler, most being Rajputs, except two in Eastern Rajputana, Bharatpur State and Dholpur State, which had Jat rulers.

 Although Rajputs ruled most of the states, they comprised a small minority of the population; in the 1901 census, of a total population of 9,723,301, only 620,229 were Rajputs, who were numerically strongest in the northern states and in Udaipur and Tarangagadh.

 Other important castes and tribes of Rajputana were the Charans, known as poet-historians and administrators in princely states; the Brahmins, who traditionally performed priestly functions, and were numerous and influential; the Bhats, who were the keepers of secular tradition and of the genealogies; the Hindu mercantile castes; Jains, who comprised the majority of the merchants; the agricultural groups, such as the Jats and the Gurjars, the tribal peoples, Bhils, Meenas and Meo.
 In the 1901 census, 7,035,093 persons, or more than 72% of the total population spoke one of the Rajasthani languages.